SeriousGuy888/HatapediaSvelte/src/content/articles/HATA Piracy Corporation.md

 ### The Journey

 After the server officially opened, and everyone was online (Remy arrived late) and had gathered some basic supplies, Remy, Toby, and Billzo set off together from the shipwreck at spawn in a pair of wooden rowboats.
 They rowed northeast from spawn.

+During the journey, Remy had his Minecraft client language set to **Pirate Speak (The Seven Seas)**, which inspired him to speak like a pirate.
+This also caused Bill to set his Minecraft language to Pirate Speak, and it is also part of the reason the group decided to begin calling themselves pirates.

 #### The First Rest